maxwellforfun/Arpack.jl/README.md

 Julia wrapper for the [arpack](https://github.com/opencollab/arpack-ng/) library designed to solve large-scale eigenvalue problems.

+**Difference with the latest stable**: for my use case, there was a regression with shift and invert, so I removed an inversion and now matches other eigenvalue solvers :)

 ## Installation

 Install Arpack.jl through the Julia package manager: